radixsh/job-applications/README.md

    `/data` directory.
 	- To consider only applications to career positions, run `extract_career.py data/ALL_APPS.csv data/CAREER_ONLY.csv`.
-2. Run `generate_sankey.py data/ALL_APPS.csv`.
+2. Run `generate_sankey.py data/ALL_APPS.csv` to generate SankeyMATIC-formatted
+   data.
-3. Use the Sankey-formatted data from the script output to [create a Sankey diagram](https://www.sankeymatic.com/build/).
+3. Use the Sankey-formatted data to [create a Sankey diagram](https://www.sankeymatic.com/build/).

+`extract_career.py` filters for full-time positions from a CSV.

+`bayesian.py data/ALL_APPS.csv` calculates conditional probabilities of various joint events.

 ## Results
 ### All applications throughout undergrad